San Francisco International Airport: Harvey Milk Terminal 1

-Formerly known as the "South Terminal", Harvey Milk Terminal 1 is composed of Boarding Area B, which currently has 26 gates (gates B2-B27) and Boarding Area C, which has 11 gates (gates C1-C11).
-A third boarding area, Rotunda A, was demolished in early 2007, as its functions had been taken over by the new International Terminal.
+Formerly known as the South Terminal, Harvey Milk Terminal 1 is composed of Boarding Area B, which currently has 26 gates (gates B2-B27) and Boarding Area C, which has 11 gates (gates C1-C11).
+A third boarding area, Rotunda A, was demolished in early 2007 as the new International Terminal took over its functions.
+Terminal 1 is used by Aer Lingus, Alaska Airlines, American Airlines, Delta Air Lines, Frontier Airlines, Hawaiian Airlines, JetBlue, Porter Airlines, and Sun Country Airlines.